WHAT TO DO IN BUSAN? IS BUSAN WORTH A VISIT? IS SHOPPING GOOD IN BUSAN?

 You have 2 options, the Sky Capsule or the Beach Train:

-The Sky Capsule are individual train which seats 4 people.
+The Sky Capsules are individual trains that seat 4 people.
 It drives along the coastline, with a beautiful view of the sea.
-The ride last for about 30min.
+The ride lasts for about 30min.
 You will have plenty of time to take amazing photos.
-The Sky Capsule are all very colorful, adding to the charm of Busan.
+The Sky Capsules are all very colorful, adding to the charm of Busan.
 This whole train experience has a European vacation feel.
 It’s such a magical adventure.

 The last stop is at Cheongsapo.
 From there you can continue by foot all the way to Songjeong Beach, another famous beach in Busan.